inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Files Overview

 - `app.py`: Contains the Flask application code, including route definitions and the function to retrieve Moscow time.
-- `templates/`: Contains html templates.
+- `templates/`: Contains HTML templates.
 - `test.py`: Contains unit tests for the Flask application.
 - `requirements.txt`: Lists the dependencies required for the project.
 - `PYTHON.md`: Describes the reason for choosing the framework, best practices, and implementation details.